About Vauxhall Road

 The Crabtree is the nearest pub, just around the corner from the ground on Leverstock Green Road.
 If travelling by car, ignore the turning in to Vauxhall Road and you'll see the pub on your left.
-It is a large pub with good selection of drink and decent food, big car park, but no TV's for Sky Sports etc. If you're having a pre-match drink here you'd get away with leaving your car in the car park and walking the short journey to the ground.
+It is a large pub with good selection of drink and decent food, big car park, but no TV's for Sky Sports etc. If you're having a pre-match drink here you may be able to leave your car in the car park (ask the staff) and walk the short journey to the ground.
 You have a 150 metre walk from here, turn right out of the pub on to Leverstock Green Road, turn right in to Vauxhall Road - ground will be on your right hand side.

 In nearby Leverstock Green, well within a brisk walking distance, is The Leather Bottle, The Green Man and The Plough.

-for a better selection of pubs and a few restaurants, visit Hemel's "Old Town" - set your satnav for High Street (pay and display starts at 30p per hour).
+For a larger selection of pubs, cafes and restaurants, visit Hemel's "Old Town" - set your satnav for High Street.
 This is the opposite side of town to the football club so plan accordingly.

 Situated next to the Toby Carvery is a Subway and a Dominos.